-The ATCM is installed in the center console.
-An integral control panel contains push switches and rotary switches for system control inputs.
-LED's in the switches and switch surrounds illuminate to indicate the current settings of the system.
+The ATC module is installed in the center console.
+An integral control panel contains push switches and rotary switches for system control inputs. light emitting diode (LED)s in the switches and switch surrounds illuminate to indicate the current settings of the system.
 Switch symbols are illuminated when the side lamps or headlamps are on.

-The ATCM processes inputs from the control panel switches, system sensors and the medium speed Controller AREA Network (CAN) bus, then outputs the appropriate control signals to the A/C system and the heating and ventilation system.
-In addition to controlling the A/C system and the heating and ventilation system, the ATCM also controls the following:
+The ATC module processes inputs from the control panel switches, system sensors and the medium speed controller area network (CAN) bus, then outputs the appropriate control signals to the A/C system and the heating and ventilation system.
+In addition to controlling the A/C system and the heating and ventilation system, the ATC module also controls the following:

 - The front seat heaters.
-For additional information, refer to Seats (501-10 Seating) - The rear window heater.
-For additional information, refer to Glass, Frames and Mechanisms (501-11 Glass, Frames and Mechanisms) - The windshield heater.
-For additional information, refer to Glass, Frames and Mechanisms (501-11 Glass, Frames and Mechanisms) - The windshield washer jet and exterior mirror heaters.
-For additional information, refer to Rear View Mirrors (501-09 Rear View Mirrors)
+For additional information, refer to: Seats (501-10 Seating, Description and Operation). - The rear window heater.
+For additional information, refer to: Glass, Frames and Mechanisms (501-11 Glass, Frames and Mechanisms, Description and Operation). - The windshield heater.
+For additional information, refer to: Glass, Frames and Mechanisms (501-11 Glass, Frames and Mechanisms, Description and Operation). - The windshield washer jet and exterior mirror heaters.
+For additional information, refer to: Rear View Mirrors (501-09 Rear View Mirrors, Description and Operation).